 |Lemon Lace||3-5 feet|

-When is the best time to plant elderberry?
+2. Choose the best time to grow elderberry

 Elderberry is a warm-season plant so it’s best to start growing them in spring when the temperature is above 65 degrees Fahrenheit.